Skip to Content

 Frank O'Brien/The Boston Globe via Getty Images//Getty Images

-Make it hotter than in 2012 and cover the course when there aren’t aid stations total mile, and you’ll get a taste of the 1976 race.
+Make it hotter than in 2012 and cover the course when there aren’t aid stations every mile, and you’ll get a taste of the 1976 race.
 At its peak, the temperature topped out at 100.
 More than 40 percent of the 1,900-runner field dropped out of what became known as the “run for the hoses,” so called because of residents along the route offering impromptu water stops.

 Jack Fultz (seen here) won the men’s race in 2:20:19, probably the last time any man will win Boston with a 2:20 or slower.
 Two years later, on a more amenable day, Fultz finished fourth in 2:11:17.